-- 1. The Council's corporate plan sets out its objectives and policies.
-This grants policy is focused on delivering outcomes against the following priority areas in the coming year . - Measures which help address the cost of living pressures on local residents - Measures which improve the local environment and help combat climate change - Measures which improve mental health and wellbeing - Measures which improve the capacity and reach of the voluntary sector - 2.
-Applications should demonstrate that funding will be used to support one or more of these priorities.

-- 3. We invite applications which. - target resources to meet identified needs; - maximise leverage (for example match funding); - maximise sustainability (economic, environmental and social); - achieve greater accountability and openness
+- The Council's corporate plan sets out its objectives and policies.
+This grants policy is focused on delivering outcomes which improve the local environment, increases bio diversity and helps combat climate change.
+Applications should demonstrate that funding will be used for this purpose, but can also point to other outcomes, such as improving heath and wellbeing, social cohesion, and education and learning. - 2.
+We invite applications which. - target resources to meet identified needs; - maximise leverage (for example match funding); - maximise sustainability (economic, environmental and social) and help with local biodiversity achieve greater accountability and openness